nitefood/ai-bash-gpt/README.md

-# AI - a commandline ChatGPT client in BASH with conversation/completion support
+# AI - a commandline ChatGPT client in BASH with conversation/completion and image generation support

 ## Features:

 * **Interactive chat sessions** with the `gpt-3.5-turbo` API endpoint (aka ChatGPT)

 * **Multiline input**

+* **Image generation support:**

+  * image preview grid rendered directly in the terminal

+  * generate up to 10 images at a time

+  * automatic URL shortening

+  * optionally save images and prompt to local disk

 * **Markdown support for replies** (requires [glow](https://github.com/charmbracelet/glow#installation))